ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 Displays a list of primary and data skipping indexes of a table.

+This statement mostly exists for compatibility with MySQL.
+System tables [system.tables](../../operations/system-tables/tables.md) (for primary keys) and [system.data_skipping_indices](../../operations/system-tables/data_skipping_indices.md) (for data skipping indices) provide equivalent information but in a fashion more native to ClickHouse.

 ```sql
 SHOW [EXTENDED] {INDEX | INDEXES | INDICES | KEYS } {FROM | IN} <table> [{FROM | IN} <db>] [WHERE <expr>] [INTO OUTFILE <filename>] [FORMAT <format>]
 ```